 Man whose ex-wife tried to hire hit man says courts got it wrong

-Michael Ryan, whose ex-wife hired a hit man to kill him, poses for a photograph in his home in Barrie, Ontario on Tuesday January 22, 2013.
+Michael Ryan, whose ex-wife hired a hit man to kill him, poses for a photograph in his home in Barrie, Ont. on Tuesday, Jan.
+22, 2013.
 (Frank Gunn / THE CANADIAN PRESS)

 Allison Jones, The Canadian Press